Flightofbird/UG2-Solfege/README.md

 ## Installation

+It still needs a few bug corrections but it works for the most part, you can load it as an unpacked package if you want to use it.

-Chrome > chrome://extensions/ > Import UG2_Solfege.crx
+Chrome > chrome://extensions/ > Import UG2_Solfege

 Or